Safety, Environment and Sustainability

 A pad-mounted transformer is usually a green metal box, which contains high-voltage electrical equipment.
 Before doing any garden work around a pad-mounted transformer, please call the Dig Line at 1-866-344-5463 and Saint John Energy at (506) 658-5252.

-Here are a few important safety tips for indoor and outdoor electrical use.
+Here are a few important safety tips for indoor electrical use.

 Sustainable Electricity Company™ designation demonstrates our commitment to sustainability through a holistic approach to addressing sustainability issues, including environmental, societal, and economic challenges and opportunities.